 - Search for Top Teachers

-The ‘Staff Pick’ tab will show you curated classes that the staff recommends because they meet the highest standards expected from Skillshare.
+The ‘Staff Pick’ tab will show you curated classes the staff recommends that meet the highest standards expected from Skillshare.

 The ‘Original’ tab indicates the courses produced by the Skillshare in-house content team.
-These classes are designed to be as practical and useful as possible and taught by top professionals, experts, and industry leaders.
+Skillshare originals are designed to be as practical and useful as possible and are taught by top professionals, experts, and industry leaders.

 You enter your search term, in this example, I entered ‘Drawing’ and this is the page that appeared.
 You can search for classes, skills, or teachers.